esc0rtd3w/realarcade-wrapper-killer/README.md

+        * UPDATED: RGS Loader to v2.1.3

+                   * Nothing new here :(

+        * UPDATED: RGA Loader to v1.0.2

+                   * Fixed errors from a mis-typed "rm" command

+                   * Fixed extraction and cleanup

         * ADDED: RFS Loader v1.0.0

+                   * This module is not currently active

                    * Framework for 2015/2016 RFS Activemark v7 Packages

-        * UPDATED: RGS Loader to v2.1.3

-                   * Nothing new here :(

-        * UPDATED: RGA Loader to v1.0.1
+        * ADDED: DMG Loader v1.0.0

-                   * Nothing new here :(
+                   * This module is not currently active

+                   * Framework for DMG Image Extraction Setup